PremYekkali/EC20Staking/README.md

 ## Disclaimer

-It has not been audited and should not be used in production without a thorough security review.
+The Smart Contracts have not been audited and should not be used in production without a thorough security review.

 ---